gxneshx/Second_Project_v1.0/README.md

 Before running the server, configure the environment variables for the backend:

-    Navigate to the backend service directory:

     cd services/backend

-    Copy the sample file and adjust the values as needed:

     cp .env.sample .env

-    Sample .env.sample:
+Edit the `.env` file with your configuration.
+Sample variables:

     # Directory where uploaded images will be stored
     IMAGES_DIR=/usr/src/images

     # Directory where log files will be written
     LOG_DIR=/var/log

-    # Number of worker processes to spawn for HTTP server (10 is an example)
+    # Number of worker processes to spawn for HTTP server (4 is an example)
-    WEB_SERVER_WORKERS=10
+    WEB_SERVER_WORKERS=4

-    # Starting port number for worker processes (each worker gets a unique port)
+    # Starting port number for worker processes
     WEB_SERVER_START_PORT=8000

-Make sure the IMAGES_DIR and LOG_DIR match the volume paths defined in docker-compose.yml.

 Then visit:
 http://localhost

+---

-📂 Usage
+## 📂 Usage

-Web UI
+### Web UI

     Open the browser and go to http://localhost (start page) Click the only blue button - it gets you to the main page for uploading images